sarastokes/SBFSEM-tools/README.md

 See the [wiki documentation][docs] for more details.

-#### References:
+#### Citation:
-If you use SBFSEM-Tools in your research, please cite:
-Patterson et al (2019) [An S-cone circuit for edge detection in the primate retina.][patterson2019] *Scientific Reports*, 9, 11913

-A full list of publications using SBFSEM-tools:
-- Bordt et al (2019) [Synaptic inputs from identified bipolar and amacrine cells to a sparsely branched ganglion cell in rabbit retina.][bordt2019] *Visual Neuroscience*, 36, E006
-- Patterson et al (2019) [An S-cone circuit for edge detection in the primate retina.][patterson2019] *Scientific Reports*, 9, 11913
+If you use SBFSEM-tools in your research, please cite: Patterson et al. (2019) [An S-cone circuit for edge detection in the primate retina.][patterson2019] *Scientific Reports*, 9, 11913
-- Patterson, Bordt et al (2019) [Wide-field amacrine cell inputs to ON parasol ganglion cells in macaque retina.][pattersonbordt2019] *Journal of Comparative Neurology*
-- Patterson et al (2020) [A color vision circuit for non-image-forming vision in the primate retina.][patterson2020] *Current Biology*, 30(7), 1269-1273
-- Patterson et al (2020) [Another blue-ON ganglion cell in the primate retina.][patterson2020b] *Current Biology*, 30(23), R1409-R1410
-- Bordt et al (2021) [Synaptic inputs to broad thorny ganglion cells in macaque retina.][bordt2021] *Journal of Comparative Neurology*
+SBFSEM-tools also an RRID: SCR_017350

 #### More information:
 * [Documentation][docs]
 * [Viking][viking] annotation software
 * [Neitz lab][neitz] at University of Washington
 * Request an invite to the [Slack workspace][slack] for tips and questions
-* Contact sarap44@uw.edu
+* Contact spatte16@ur.rochester.edu

+#### Publications using SBFSEM-tools
+- Bordt et al. (2019) [Synaptic inputs from identified bipolar and amacrine cells to a sparsely branched ganglion cell in rabbit retina.][bordt2019] *Visual Neuroscience*, 36, E006
+- Patterson et al. (2019) [An S-cone circuit for edge detection in the primate retina.][patterson2019] *Scientific Reports*, 9, 11913
+- Patterson, Bordt et al. (2019) [Wide-field amacrine cell inputs to ON parasol ganglion cells in macaque retina.][pattersonbordt2019] *Journal of Comparative Neurology*
+- Patterson et al. (2020) [A color vision circuit for non-image-forming vision in the primate retina.][patterson2020] *Current Biology*, 30(7), 1269-1273
+- Patterson et al. (2020) [Another blue-ON ganglion cell in the primate retina.][patterson2020b] *Current Biology*, 30(23), R1409-R1410
+- Bordt et al. (2021) [Synaptic inputs to broad thorny ganglion cells in macaque retina.][bordt2021], *Journal of Comparative Neurology*, 529(11), 3098--3111
+- Patterson et al (2022) [Conserved circuits for direction selectivity in the primate retina.][patterson2022] *Current Biology*, 32(11), 2529--2538
+- Bordt et al. (2022) [Synaptic inputs to displaced intrinsically photosensitive ganglion cells in macaque retina.][bordt2022] *Scientific Reports*, 12, 15160
+- Goyal et al. (2023) [Trogocytosis of neurons and glial cells by microglia in a healthy adult macaque retina.][goyal2023] *Scientific Reports*, 13, 633

+You can also find reconstructions processed through SBFSEM-tools on Neuromorpho under ["Patterson_Neitz archive"][neuromorpho].

 <img src="https://github.com/sarastokes/SBFSEM-tools/blob/master/docs/c6_render.png?raw=true" width="400">
 <img src="https://github.com/sarastokes/SBFSEM-tools/blob/master/docs/flatrender.png?raw=true" width="350">